freddyli7/MonkeySimulator/README.md

 Version 1.0

-Current version is used for BlackBerry apps.
+Current version is only used for BlackBerry apps.

 1. Fetching all BlackBerry apps first.
 2. Select one from app list and input Monkey parameteres.